Essential Components of a Robust Business Security Strategy

 What Are the Essential Components of a Robust Business Security Strategy?

 Creating a robust business IT security strategy involves several essential components, each playing a crucial role in protecting the company’s data and systems.
 Think of it as building a fortress to safeguard valuable assets.
-Here’s a guide to understanding these components in a clear and simple way.

 1. Risk Assessment and Management